daniel-beet/acme.sh.wiki-clone/deployhooks.md

 ## 19. Deploy the cert into Palo Alto Networks Firewall.

-In PAN-OS create a new admin role with API permissions to import and commit.
+In PAN-OS 9.1+ create a new admin role with API permissions to import and commit.
 Create a user that will only be used for the purpose of deploying certs.
 Assign this user to the role you created.

+For prior versions of PAN-OS the admin must have superuser access to upload the private key.

 ```
 export PANOS_USER="your_cert_user"